 Education Marketing Can Start Earlier

 Since my kids have been exposed to such thinking at an early age, it is interesting to see that they react.
-The following are photo is from my eldest son’s room.
-Future posts will explore my other children and how you could leverage your education marketing to each.
+The following photo is from my eldest son’s room.

 My Oldest Son’s Room:

 He is currently 14 and we just finished planning high school.
-Most of these photos and posters have been up since 2010.
+Most of the photos and posters in his room have been up since 2010.
 Here are three observations from his room:

 1. Create Early Affinity with Specific Premiums